-Submission Online Group
+Online Group

 Include the names of your group members when you submit your assignment.
-Only one submission per group is necessary.
+All group members are required to submit the same file.
 All group members will receive the same mark.
 Submit your Business Report as a Word document.
 Include your completed self-evaluation form.